Greedysky/TTKMusicPlayer/README.md

 ## CI Status
  * Qt develop version be tested on Qt4.8.7 for windows-mingw 32bit
- * Qt develop version be tested on Qt4.8.7 for ubuntu-linux-gcc 64bit
+ * Qt develop version be tested on Qt4.8.7 for linux-gcc 64bit
  * Qt develop version be tested on Qt5.x for windows-mingw 32bit
- * Qt develop version be tested on Qt5.x for ubuntu-linux-gcc 64bit
+ * Qt develop version be tested on Qt5.x for linux-gcc 64bit
  * Qt develop version be tested on Qt5.x for windows-msvc

 | Platform | Qt & Compiler       | Status                                                                                      |